 I received my PhD in Educational Studies from Western University in 2006 and my Master of Education in Educational Leadership from Brock University in 2000.
 My BA (Political Science, History) is from Wilfrid Laurier University (1990) and my BEd is from Western University (1992).
 I was a school administrator, special education teacher and consultant, and classroom teacher in Niagara for 15 years before coming to Laurier.

 My research interests include global perspective building and school leadership in international contexts.
 I travel regularly to Haiti where I am involved in school leadership capacity-building.
 Recent research studies have been published in International Studies in Educational Administration, Comparative and International Education, Journal of Cases in Educational Leadership, Journal of Teaching and Learning, and Planning and Changing.

-I have research assistantships opportunities available from time-to-time for undergraduate and graduate students interested in special education, school leadership and comparative education.
+I have research assistantship opportunities available for undergraduate and graduate students interested in special education, school leadership and comparative education.

 I am willing to supervise graduate students in the areas of special education, school leadership, and comparative education.